-The product has to be a:
+The purpose of the product has to be exclusively or mainly to:

-Cosmetic products can be on the borderline with medical devices, pharmaceuticals, biocides, toys etc. Cosmetic products should have the function of exclusively or mainly to cleaning, perfuming, changing appearance, protecting, keeping in good condition or correcting body odours.
+Cosmetic products can be on the borderline with medical devices, pharmaceuticals, biocides, toys etc. Cosmetic products should have the function of exclusively or mainly to clean, perfume, change appearance, protect, keep in good condition or correct body odours.
 The intended function does, among others, not include products presented as having properties for treating or preventing disease in human beings.

 Therefore, mentioning or visually presenting any diseases on cosmetic product labels is not allowed, and neither is using words or phrases which present a medicinal intent.
 It is important to note that acne, for example, are also considered a disease, so anti-acne products aren't classified as cosmetics.
 The assessment of whether a product is a cosmetic product has to be made on the basis of a case-by-case assessment, taking into account all characteristics of the products.